 - On the day – stay calm, remember that auditors are humans, too!

-With a bit of preparation and practice you can look forward to your next external audit as an opportunity to “rubber stamp” your efficiency!
+With a bit of preparation, audit management and practice you can look forward to your next external audit as an opportunity to “rubber stamp” your efficiency!